 In Southend-on-Sea we want to make sure at least 60% of your waste is recycled.

-To do this, it’s really important to remember to put anything that can be recycled into your pink sacks or blue box (for a guide to what goes where, take a look at the list) and anything that’s food waste into your blue bin and not in black sacks.
+To do this, it’s really important to remember to put anything that can be recycled into your pink sacks or blue box (click here for a guide to what goes where) and anything that’s food waste into your blue bin and not in black sacks.
 Remember we can collect your textiles or small electrical items at the kerbside too!

 Black sack waste is only to be used for anything the recycling containers cannot accept as this waste is not recycled.